bdlb77/playfab-challenges/challenges/Challenge00.md

 # Challenge 0 - Overview

-This series of challenges is meant to walk you through the steps needed to set up XRServer and PlayFab, as well as guide you on how to integrate these platforms into the sample web app built in Svelte.
+This series of challenges is meant to walk you through the steps needed to set up `XRServer` and `PlayFab`, as well as guide you on how to integrate these platforms into the sample web app built in `SvelteKit`.

-The main goal of these challenges are to demonstrate how we can leverage XRServer and PlayFab as a platform to enable us to run LiveOps campaigns to drive further User engagement with our applications.
+The main goal of these challenges is to demonstrate how we can leverage XRServer and PlayFab as a platform to enable us to run LiveOps campaigns to drive further User engagement within our applications.

 ## Scenario